 - For oil-free, substitute the olive oil for vegetable broth.

-- Blend the soup in batches.
-Do not fill the blender more than half way.
-Remove the center cap and cover it with a dish cloth so the steam can escape.
+- Use an immersion blender for easier cleanup.
+Otherwise, blend the soup in batches.
+Do not fill the blender more than halfway.
+Remove the center cap and cover it with a dishcloth so the steam can escape.
 Hold the cloth down while blending.

 Nutrition